Associate Professor

 BA, Lees-McRae College

-Tessa Carr earned her PhD from the University of Texas at Austin in communication studies with an emphasis in performance studies and a portfolio in women’s and gender studies.
-She holds a master’s degree in theatre history and criticism from Louisiana State University and a bachelor’s degree in theatre and history from Lees-McRae College.
-Before teaching at Auburn, she taught for eleven years at Lees-McRae College in Banner Elk, North Carolina, where she also served as the chair of the Division of Creative and Fine Arts.
-Carr was awarded the highest honor given to a faculty member, The Edgar Tufts Award for Faculty Excellence, before leaving Lees-McRae College in 2013.
+Tessa Carr earned her Ph.D. from the University of Texas at Austin with an interdisciplinary focus on theatre and performance studies and a portfolio in women’s and gender studies.
+She holds a master’s degree in theatre history and criticism from Louisiana State University and a bachelor’s in theatre and history from Lees-McRae College.
+Before teaching at Auburn, Dr. Carr taught for eleven years at Lees-McRae College in Banner Elk, North Carolina, where she also served as the chair of the Division of Creative and Fine Arts.
+She is currently the chair of the Department of Theatre and Dance at Auburn University.

-Her research focuses on devised performance in practice and theory, autobiographical performance, feminist performance strategies, and performance as pedagogy.
-She enjoys creating print scholarship as well as performance as scholarly inquiry.
-Her latest autoethnographic performance art work, Hauntings: Marking Flesh, Time, Memory, is an original work co-written and performed with Deanna Shoemaker.
-This work has been featured at California State Northridge, the Patti Pace Performance Festival at Southern Illinois University, The National Communication Association Conference, and Villanova University.
-The full script is published in Text and Performance Quarterly.
+Her print and performance research focuses on making intersectional feminist documentary performance in practice and theory, autobiographical performance, and intersectional feminist performance strategies.
+Her autoethnographic performance, Hauntings: Marking Flesh, Time, Memory, is an original work co-written and performed with Deanna Shoemaker.
+The duo performed the work at California State Northridge, Monmouth University, the Patti Pace Performance Festival at Southern Illinois University, The National Communication Association Conference, and Villanova University.
+A contextualizing essay and the full script can be in TPQ, and a video of the production is available on Liminalities.

-Carr has served on the editorial board of the peer-reviewed Southern Theatre Magazine, and as a reviewer for Text and Performance Quarterly and Women’s Studies in Communication.
-She has published articles in Southern Theatre Magazine and Text and Performance Quarterly and presented her work at numerous national and regional conferences.
-Her current print endeavors examine the work of Mosaic Theatre Company and the possibilities for performance as civic engagement and dialogue.
+Dr. Carr has served on the editorial board of Southern Theatre Magazine and as a reviewer for Text and Performance Quarterly, Theatre Topics, and Women’s Studies in Communication.
+She has published articles in Southern Theatre Magazine, Text and Performance Quarterly, and Theatre Symposium and presented her work at numerous national and regional conferences.
+Dr. Carr is regularly invited to universities around the country for workshops and lectures.
+She is currently co-authoring a book for Routledge with Dr. Deanna Shoemaker about performance as a communicative social justice intervention strategy.
+The book explores the ethics and practices of intersectional feminist performance-making and shares methods and techniques for practical application.

 autobiographical performance, feminist performance strategies